smizell/restfuljson/index.md

 The client SHOULD rely on the presence or absence of links to know what it may or may not do at runtime.
 The client SHOULD ignore any resource links or properties it was not designed to use, allowing the server and client to evolve independently over time.

-## Media Type

-The media type for RESTful JSON is `application/vnd.restful+json`.
-Clients that support the RESTful JSON media type MAY determine the links for a given response by filtering the properties in the JSON object ending in `_url` or `Url`, depending on the use of snake case or camel case respectively.

 ## Influences